Tag ArchiveTag Archives for " Health Benefits "

 Brazil nuts are an unusually powerful superfood.
 As the richest known natural source of selenium, they have many health benefits, but also need to be eaten with caution as having too many can have side effects.

 Here’s how to use these potent and nutritious nuts for selenium and why they are superior to the kind of selenium found in standard multivitamins.

 Also ahead is how many to eat a day and why Brazil nuts can increase your testosterone levels naturally – good news for both men and women.

 Science, medicine and politics are all failing to come to grips with the ever rising number of diabetics in America.
-But using the blood sugar controlling herb gymnema sylvestre for diabetes may help with its treatment.

 Black walnuts are best known as a parasite treatment, but they have many other potential health benefits and uses.

 Special compounds in these powerful nuts, and particularly green black walnut hulls, make them not only an effective anti-parasitic, but also a potent anti-bacterial, anti-viral, fungicide and intestinal cleanser.